cometh-hq/marketplace-ui/README.md

 ### 3. Customizing Your Marketplace

 #### **Manifest:**
-Use the `manifests/index.ts` file to configure essential aspects of your marketplace.
+Use the `manifests.ts` file to configure essential aspects of your marketplace.
 It lets you set:
 - The name of your collection.
 - Asset attribute configurations.
 - Network details (update if not on polygon).
 - Currency settings.
 It's possible to use your own ERC20 instead of the native currency.

-🔧 **Important:** It's crucial to customize this `index.ts` file to align with the specifics of your marketplace.
+🔧 **Important:** It's crucial to customize this `manifests.ts` file to align with the specifics of your marketplace.

 #### **Global configuration:**
 You can manage the configuration of your site directly from the `site.ts` file.
 This allows you to update site name, metadatas and links.